amand33p/amand33p/README.md

 <h2>Hey there 👋, I'm Amandeep Singh</h2>
-<h4>I'm software developer from India.
-I specialize in development of SPAs with React/Vue and RESTful/GraphQL APIs in Node.js</h4>
+<h3>I'm software developer from India, currently specializing in development of SPAs with React/Vue.js and RESTful/GraphQL APIs in Node.js</h3>

 - 🌱 I’m currently learning to improve Python for Django & Flask.